fs/harvest-notifier/README.md

 It will notification in Slack about users who forgot to mark their working hours in Harvest.
 Notification determined from Harvest API V2.

+## Work examples

+There are 2 type of reports: daily and weekly.
+  * Daily Report is generated on weekdays except Monday and shows those users who did not fill in the time for the last day.
+  * A weekly report is generated every Monday and shows those users who need to report the required working hours for last week.

 ## Quick Start

 1. Сlone repo